 The program was launched as a pilot program at the Juno Beach Fishing Pier in 2012 and we are already seeing positive results.
 Since the program inception, over 1,300 lbs. of debris has been removed from beneath the Juno Beach Fishing Pier and sea turtles are being rescued based on our established protocol.

-For more information or to bring the program to a pier near you, email Tommy Cutt at email@example.com.
+If interested in bringing the RPI to a pier near you, please contact Tommy Cutt at firstname.lastname@example.org.